Brake Pad Choices

 4. Galfer pads

 Every Galfer pad I have ever sampled including some of their supposedly new stuff over the last couple years no matter how much they cost or how many accolades had been thrown on them all seem to feel wooden to me and have tons of fade.
 I honestly wonder how the popularity of these pads came to be as I can find no appreciable qualities to them at least not out on the racetrack.

 5. Performance Friction

 I have only tried Performance Friction pads a couple of times and they have never failed to impress, but they seem to also be difficult to find consistently.
-I was using the #13 compound this last time around and while pleased with it I still went back to the Carbone Lorraine's when the PF pads wore out.
+I was using the #13 compound this last time around and while VERY pleased with it I still went back to the Carbone Lorraine's when the PF pads wore out.